MRE-Code-Hub/Marine_Energy_Software_KH/.github/PULL_REQUEST_TEMPLATE/pull_request_template.md

+---
+name: Pull request template
+about: Allows users to add new software to the database
+title: "[PULL REQUEST]"
+labels: ''
+assignees: ''

+---

 **Note: italicized text below is include as an example and should be removed prior to submission**

+# Add New Software
 Collection Method: _Point of use of the software package, i.e. the physical source of data transformed by the software._

 Country of Origin: _Domestic or International_